-Personnel that will be accessing VA information or information systems must read and acknowledge their receipt and acceptance of the VA National Rules of Behavior (ROB) or VA Contractor's ROB prior to gaining access to any VA information system or sensitive information.
-The rules are included as part of the VA Privacy and Security Awareness training which all personnel must complete via the VA's Talent Management System (TMS).
-After the user's initial acceptance of the Rules, the user must re-affirm their acceptance annually as part of the privacy and security awareness training.
+Personnel that will be accessing information systems must read and acknowledge their receipt and acceptance of the VA National ROB or VA Contractor's ROB prior to gaining access to any VA information system or sensitive information.
+The rules are included as part of the security awareness training which all personnel must complete via the VA's Talent Management System (TMS).
+After the user's initial acceptance of the ROB, the user must re-affirm their acceptance annually as part of the security awareness training.
 Acceptance is obtained via electronic acknowledgment and is tracked through the TMS system.
-The following questions are directed at providing notice to the individual of the scope of information collected, the right to consent to uses of the information, and the right to decline to provide information.
 System administrators are required to complete additional role-based training.
 Users with access to PHI are required to complete HIPAA privacy training annually.